tetratelabs/istio-distro.io/content/en/blog/external-ca-integration-with-cert-manager-using-istio-csr/index.md

 ### Summary

 This article demonstrates how to integrate cert-manager as an external CA for Istio service mesh.
-The cert-manager/Service mesh integration can be successfully implemented in different clouds with brand-new or existing deployments of cert-manager, when the service mesh is introduced during Day Two implementations stage.
+The cert-manager/service mesh integration can be successfully implemented in different clouds with brand-new or existing deployments of cert-manager, when the service mesh is introduced during Day 2 implementations stage.
 In the end, you're getting the best of two worlds: Istio integrating with an external CA of your choice!